rangle/ngCourse2/handout/routing/route_guards.md

 ## Async Route Guards ##

-The `canActivate` and `canDeactivate` functions can either return values of type `boolean`, or `Observable<boolean>` (an Observable that resolve to `boolean`).
+The `canActivate` and `canDeactivate` functions can either return values of type `boolean`, or `Observable<boolean>` (an Observable that resolves to `boolean`).
 If you need to do an asynchronous request (like a server request) to determine whether the user can navigate to or away from the route, you can simply return an `Observable<boolean>`.
 The router will wait until it is resolved and use that value to determine access.

-For example, when the user navigates away we could have a dialog service ask the user to confirm the navigation.
-The dialog service returns an `Observable<boolean>` which resolves to true if the user has clicked 'OK', false if user clicks 'Cancel'.
+For example, when the user navigates away you could have a dialog service ask the user to confirm the navigation.
+The dialog service returns an `Observable<boolean>` which resolves to true if the user clicks 'OK', or false if user clicks 'Cancel'.

 ```javascript
   canDeactivate() {